fearghalodonncha/EFDC-MPI/README.md

 3) a real-world model of Chesapeake Bay and
 4) a simple harbour channel model with data assimilation

-To run either of these examples, copy the `EFDC` executable from the `Src/` directory to the directory containing the `*.INP` files and run the code using ./EFDC
+To run either of these examples, copy the `EFDC` executable from the `Src/` directory to the directory containing the `*.INP` files and run the code using ./EFDC (for serial examples)

 # Dependencies
 The dependencies for the EFDC model are NetCDF fortran (details on the installation are provided here https://www.unidata.ucar.edu/software/netcdf/docs/building_netcdf_fortran.html along with the associated dependencies) and mpi (e.g. openmpi (https://www.open-mpi.org/) or mpich (https://www.mpich.org/)).
 The `Quickstart` file included in the repo installs these on Ubuntu systems.